 Here we come to another crucial point.
 When viewing a block of text, where do you start first?
 From the left side usually, as the English language goes from left to right.
 It's also true that designs are viewed in the same fashion.
 From left to right.
 The brochure above plays with this tendency.
 At first, it invites you to look at the right, then left, then right again.
 Before you know it, you’ve zigzagged your way through the whole brochure!

-Negative Space in Designs
+Negative space in designs

-Misunderstood, and sometimes even disliked, negative space is one such element, that is avoided by many beginners, but as any great designer will tell you, it can be harnessed to bring out the best in any design.
+Misunderstood, and sometimes even disliked, negative space is one such element, that is avoided by many beginners, but as any great designer will tell you, it can be used to bring out the best in any design.

 How, you may is ask is this possible?
 Simple.
 The more elements scattered across your design, the greater one’s attention is divided, as one scans through every individual elements, often times bypassing important information.

 With good use of negative space, by adding only that which is necessary, an illustration, a product photo, a header or a price list, your viewers will have their undivided attention on that particular element.

 This use of negative space should not be equated to a design having a minimalist look.
 Not at all!
 Efficient use of the design canvas is all there is to it.
 The end result is a design with a defined hierarchy.